shinmao/SecurityLearning/LFI/README.md

 ```php
 xxx/phpmyadmin/index.php?target=xxx.php%253F/../../../../../var/lib/php/sessions/sess_xxxxxx
 ```
-3. include log
+3. Log inclusion
-log can be read?
+**Permission** to read the log?
-Take apache for example, request would be written in `access.log`，error would be written in `error.log`，and default stored in `/var/log/apache2/`
+Take apache for example, request would be written to `access.log`, and error would be written to `error.log`.
+The default stored path is `/var/log/apache2/`
-Therefore, attacker always needs to get the path via config file, and whether the request would be encoded (use burp to modify the encoded request), then include the log in the end
+Therefore, attacker always needs to get the path via config file, and pay attention to whether the request would be encoded (use burp to modify the encoded request), then include the log in the end
-4. include ssh log
+4. SSH log inclusion
-Can be read or not？
+**Permission** to read？
 Default path: `/var/log/apache2/access.log`,`/var/log/apache2/error.log`
 ```php
 ssh '<?php phpinfo();?>'@remotehost